-\paragraph{Retrieval-augmented knowledge injection.} Retrieval-augmented generation (RAG) injects external knowledge by retrieving evidence from a corpus and conditioning an LLM on the retrieved text, and it is widely adopted for knowledge-intensive QA \citep{lewis2020retrieval,guu2020retrieval,izacard2021leveraging}.
-A large body of work improves the retrieve-then-read pipeline via stronger dense retrieval and late-interaction matching, better training objectives, and more effective reader-side fusion \citep{karpukhin2020dense,xiong2020approximate,khattab2020colbert}.
-Other lines integrate retrieval more tightly into training/inference, or plug retrieval into pretrained LMs to improve factual grounding and sample efficiency \citep{izacard2023atlas,borgeaud2022improving,shi2024replug,khandelwal2019generalization}.
-More recently, LM-driven generation or verification signals have been explored to improve retrieval robustness and attribution faithfulness \citep{gao2023precise,gao2023rarr,asai2024self}.
-Despite these advances, RAG can be particularly challenging in private, fast-evolving domains: evidence is fragmented by chunking, top-$k$ retrieval does not guarantee complete coverage, and long-context LMs may under-utilize or misinterpret relevant spans when multiple passages compete within a finite context budget \citep{liu2024lost,bai2024longbench}.
-Context-compression methods (e.g., one-token interfaces) reduce prompt overhead, but remain retrieval-dependent and thus still hinge on retrieval coverage and indexing quality \citep{cheng2024xrag}.
-Meanwhile, auxiliary-model-based knowledge transfer can inject domain signals through prompt-time mediation \citep{li2025blade}, but still relies on textual handoff and typically requires non-trivial organization of training data and prompts, while remaining subject to context-budget pressure, making modular multi-domain scaling less straightforward.
-In contrast, our work targets a retrieval-free, constant-budget injection interface under a frozen base model, avoiding prompt-time evidence serialization while enabling predictable inference behavior, requiring only minimal per-domain data preparation, and supporting plug-and-play multi-domain composition with reliable selective activation via routing.
+Retrieval-augmented generation (RAG) injects external knowledge by retrieving evidence from a corpus and conditioning the language model on retrieved text, and it has become a widely adopted paradigm for knowledge-intensive question answering \citep{lewis2020retrieval,guu2020retrieval,izacard2021leveraging}.
+A large body of work improves retrieve-then-read systems through stronger dense retrieval, late-interaction matching, improved training objectives, and tighter reader-side fusion \citep{karpukhin2020dense,xiong2020approximate,khattab2020colbert,izacard2023atlas,borgeaud2022improving,shi2024replug,khandelwal2019generalization}.
+More recently, language-model-based generation, verification, and self-reflection signals have also been explored to improve retrieval robustness and attribution faithfulness \citep{gao2023precise,gao2023rarr,asai2024self}.
+Despite these advances, RAG remains particularly challenging in private and fast-evolving domains: evidence is fragmented by chunking, top-$k$ retrieval does not guarantee complete coverage, and multiple passages must compete within a finite context budget, where long-context LLMs may under-utilize or misinterpret relevant spans \citep{liu2024lost,bai2024longbench}.
+Context-compression methods reduce prompt overhead, but remain retrieval-dependent and therefore still hinge on retrieval coverage, indexing quality, and evidence selection quality \citep{cheng2024xrag}.
+Auxiliary-model-based transfer methods can inject domain signals through prompt-time mediation \citep{li2025blade}, but they still rely on textual handoff, remain subject to context-budget pressure, and often require cumbersome dataset preparation with high-quality supervision.
+In contrast, our work targets retrieval-free private knowledge injection under a frozen base model.
+Rather than serializing external evidence into text, GAG transfers domain knowledge through a constant-budget latent interface, thereby reducing dependence on retrieval coverage and long-context utilization.